 Prior to the Telehealth Programme, each health-care institution managed its own health records.
 The first standardized medical record in the Bolivarian Republic of Venezuela was created under the Telehealth Programme.
 First, the Ministry of Health standardized paper-based health records which would be converted into electronic records at a later stage.
-The electronic health record was named SINAPSIS, which is an acronym for the National Public Health System for Social Inclusion.114
+The electronic health record was created entirely under free software platforms and was named SINAPSIS, which is an acronym for the National Public Health System for Social Inclusion.114